rmarable/ParallelClusterMaker/README.md

 environment where security is a priority.
 A future release will provide more flexibility for controlling http access.

-## How to Manage EC2 Key Pairs for Cluster Stacks
+## Managing EC2 Key Pairs for Cluster Stacks

 ParallelCluster creates a unique EC2 key pair for each cluster stack and EC2 jumphost, storing the respective resulting PEM files in cluster_data_dir and